Sannan144/WebLab/README.md

 # WebLab 🚀

-**WebLab** is a modern and visually appealing animated agency website clone, built using **React**, **Tailwind CSS**, and powerful animation libraries like **GSAP** and **Framer Motion**.
-Its is fully responsive.
+**WebLab** is a fully responsivee modern and visually appealing animated agency website clone, built using **React**, **Tailwind CSS**, and powerful animation libraries like **GSAP** and **Framer Motion**.
 It delivers a dynamic landing page experience with smooth transitions and micro-interactions — all powered by cutting-edge frontend technologies.

 🔗 **Live Preview:** [web-lab-eight.vercel.app](https://web-lab-eight.vercel.app/)